Alexandrbig1/py-tip-calc/README.md

 # Tip Calculator

 A simple Python program to calculate the tip amount for a given bill.
+As my journey to learn Python